Graduation Requirements for the Baccalaureate Degree

 Qualitative Requirements - The candidate for the bachelor's degree must have a minimum cumulative grade-point average of 2.00 in the total course work and in the major.
 For all students entering Spalding University on July 1, 2007, or later, all completed courses in the major must have a grade of C or higher.
 The only exceptions are for Nursing majors, who have always been required to have a grade of C or higher in each Nursing course, and for Occupational Therapy majors, who have always been required to have a grade of B or higher in all Occupational Therapy and Health Science courses.
 All Social Work majors must earn no less than a "B" in any Social Work course.

-Educational Testing Service Proficiency Profile - All students are required to take the Educational Testing Service Proficiency Profile Rising Junior Exam before completing 91 credit hours.
-This exam should be taken while the student is a rising junior (80-90 credit hours).
+Educational Testing Service Proficiency Profile - All students are required to take the Educational Testing Service Proficiency Profile Exam before completing 100 credit hours.
+This exam should be taken while the student has completed between 85 and 100 hours.

 Degree Audit - Applications for graduation must be submitted online through WebAdvisor at least two months prior to the anticipated conferral date.
 Timely scheduling of the application for graduation is the responsibility of the student.